-Do I need a hearing device?
+Do I Need a Hearing Device?

-Types of Hearing Aids Available in Vancouver
+Types of Hearing Aids Available

-Thought not completely invisible, a completely in-the-canal hearing aid is still very discrete, as it is molded to fit inside of the wearer's ear canal.
+Completely in-the-canal – Thought not completely invisible, a completely in-the-canal hearing aid is still very discrete, as it is molded to fit inside of the wearer’s ear canal.
 Also best used for mild to moderate hearing loss, a completely-in-the-canal hearing aid is often chosen for its cosmetic appeal.

-For people with more severe hearing loss, an in-the-ear hearing aid may be recommended.
+In-the-ear – For people with more severe hearing loss, an in-the-ear hearing aid may be recommended.
 In-the-ear hearing aids fill most of the outer ear bowl.
 Because of their size, in-the-ear hearing aids can host a larger battery, a larger receiver, and a number of helpful features such as directional microphones.

-Lastly, a behind-the-ear hearing aid is one which rests behind the ear and stays in place by hooking over the top of the ear.
+Behind-the-ear – Lastly, a behind-the-ear hearing aid is one which rests behind the ear and stays in place by hooking over the top of the ear.
 Behind-the-ear hearing aids can be used to treat any severity of hearing loss, as they are capable of stronger amplification than the other styles.
 Though noticeable, behind-the-ear hearing aids can blend with your skin tone and are becoming ever more streamlined in design.